davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

 *
-  Says that the following character should be ignored when choosing register preferences.  * has no effect on the meaning of the constraint as a constraint, and no effect on reloading.
-For LRA
-  * additionally disparages slightly the alternative if the following character matches the operand.
+  Says that the following character should be ignored when choosing register preferences.  :samp:`*` has no effect on the meaning of the constraint as a constraint, and no effect on reloading.
+For LRA :samp:`*` additionally disparages slightly the alternative if the following character matches the operand.

   .. _machine-constraints: